-Funding for North Carolina Teaching Fellows at UNC-Chapel Hill ranges from one to four years, depending on the entry point for each student. (i.e.; high school senior, current UNC-Chapel Hill student, transfer student, graduate student)
+Funding for North Carolina Teaching Fellows at UNC-Chapel Hill ranges from one to four years, depending on the entry point for each student. (i.e.; high school senior, current UNC-Chapel Hill student, transfer student, graduate student).

-*NOTE: If students are NOT taking summer school, then no summer funding will go into their account.
+This funding is distributed three times per year — in the summer, fall, and spring.
+If students are NOT taking summer school, then no summer funding will go into their account.
 Students intending to take summer classes must notify the Teaching Fellows Director to receive summer funding.

 Funding Amount & Academic Requirements